AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   * **Discardable** - is an indication for a frame, associated with a given Decode target, that it will not be a Referred frame for any frame belonging to that Decode target.

-Note: a Frame belonging to more than one Decode target may be Discardable for one Decode target and not for another.
+    **Note:** A Frame belonging to more than one Decode target may be Discardable for one Decode target and not for another.
+    {:.alert .alert-info }

   * **Frame** - a frame in this document is synonymous to a Coded frame.

-Note: in contrast, in [AV1], Frame is defined as the representation of video signals in the spatial domain.
-Note: Multiple frames may be present at the same instant in time.
+    **Note:** In contrast, in [AV1], Frame is defined as the representation of video signals in the spatial domain.
+    {:.alert .alert-info }

+    **Note:** Multiple frames may be present at the same instant in time.
+    {:.alert .alert-info }

   * **Frame dependency structure** - describes frame dependency information for the coded video sequence[a].
 The structure includes the number of DTIs, an